Add Security Information

 Students: Enable MFA

 Multifactor Authentication (MFA) increases the security of your account.
-All students are encouraged to enabled MFA.
+All students are encouraged to enable MFA.

 Change Your Password

 I have forgotten my password, and I have added security information:

 I have forgotten my password, and I have not added security information: